-Have you ever come across a recipe that was so stupidly simple you thought there was no way it could be good?
+Have you ever come across a recipe that was so simple you thought there was no way it could be good?

 This is definitely going to be my new go-to side dish for tacos, fajitas, and pretty much anything that has that south-of-the-border flavor.

-Like I said, it’s stupidly simply to put together.
+Like I said, it’s simple to put together.
 I wanted to make this with fava beans, but, alas, I could not find any.
 I’m kind of obsessed with fava beans since we got back from Greece (more on that later!), so I was disappointed that I couldn’t find anywhere in my local markets.

-The internet tells me that “poronto beans” are traditional for this dish, but I don’t even know what that is so I’m guessing you might not either.
+The internet tells me that “poronto beans” are traditional for this Uruguay side dish, but I don’t even know what that is so I’m guessing you might not either.
 They seem to be small brown beans, similar to kidney beans.

 I guess what I’m saying is you could make this with fava beans, butter beans, kidney beans, poronto beans, or just about whatever you like.
 Sometimes we have to get creative with ingredients, right?